kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-2.md

 2. Under `Recently Changed Streams`, click the `$ce-order` link.

    ::: info Understanding Category System Projection The `$ce-order` stream contains events from all the carts in KurrentDB.
-This uses the category system projection stream feature.
+This uses KurrentDB's "by category" system projection stream feature.
 For more information, see [System Projections](https://docs.kurrent.io/server/v25.0/features/projections/system.html#by-category).
    :::

-3. You should see a sequenced list of the appended events associated with the 2 distinct orders.
+3. You should see a sequenced list of the appended events associated with the two distinct orders.

 4. Click on one of them to see the details of the order.